 "If there is a bedrock principle underlying the First Amendment, it is that the government may not prohibit the expression of an idea simply because society finds the idea itself offensive or disagreeable."
 Thus wrote Supreme Court Justice William Brennan in the landmark 1989 flag burning case, Texas v.
 Johnson, which held that burning the flag was protected by the First Amendment because it was expressive conduct.
 The story behind the landmark case is detailed below.
 That law still holds true today, despite the controversy surrounding it and attempts by Congress at criminalizing the behavior.

-Here you’ll find a short history on the act of flag burning, including statutes that once criminalized the action, how First Amendment principles come into play, and where to go if you or someone you love has been charged with a federal crime.
+Here you’ll find a short history on the act of flag burning, including statutes that once criminalized the action and how First Amendment principles come into play.

 Flag Burning Explained

-It is actually what happened in the Johnson case cited above.
-Johnson was arrested and charged with the Texas state crime of flag desecration, but the Supreme Court overruled his conviction and as a result overturned the law as unconstitutional.
-As a result of the case, 48 out of 50 state laws prohibiting flag burning were invalidated.
+This is actually what happened in the Johnson case cited above.
+Johnson was arrested and charged with the Texas state crime of flag desecration, but the U.S. Supreme Court overruled his conviction and as a result overturned the law as unconstitutional.
+As a result of the case, 48 out of 50 state laws that prohibited burning the flag were invalidated.

 Is There a Federal Law Criminalizing Flag Burning?

 Congress passed the law in response to the Johnson decision.
 Known as the Flag Protection Act of 1989, it was later overturned by the Supreme Court in 1990, in the case of United States v.
 Eichman.
 In striking down the law, the Court ruled again that the government's interest in preserving the flag as a symbol doesn't outweigh the individual's First Amendment right to disparage that symbol through expressive conduct.